2014 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2014-S DCAM Nickel Value

-The 2014-S proof Jefferson nickel was struck at the San Francisco Mint with a mintage of 1,190,369 pieces, representing the exclusive proof production for collectors that year.
-Since 1968, all proof Jefferson nickels have been produced at the San Francisco facility, maintaining a tradition that continues to the present day.
+The 2014-S proof Jefferson nickel was struck at the San Francisco Mint with a mintage of 1,190,369 pieces, produced exclusively for collectors as part of the standard clad Proof Set sold directly by the Mint.
+Since 1968, all proof Jefferson nickels have been produced at San Francisco, maintaining a tradition of quality collector coinage from that facility.

 2014-S DCAM Nickel Price/Grade Chart